ClayAucoin/codex-lv2-may-2025/guides/week6-APIs-and-postman/README.md

 ## Lessons

 - **[Lesson 1: Search Parameters](lesson-1-search-params.md)** - Learn about search parameters and how to work with them in APIs
+- **[Lesson 2: How to Use Postman](lesson-2-postman.md)** - Explore query strings in Postman, compare HTML vs JSON responses, and practice using the Params tab

 ## Overview